CyprienBouton/train_crowding_forecasting/README.md

 - composition: number of train unit

 Lags variables
-- p1q0: Occupancy rate of the previous train at the same station
+- p1q0: Occupancy rate of the previous train k-1 at the same station s
-- p2q0: Occupancy rate of the second previous train at the same station
+- p2q0: Occupancy rate of the second previous k-2 train at the same station s
-- p3q0: Occupancy rate of the third train at the same station
+- p3q0: Occupancy rate of the third train k-3 at the same station s
-- p0q1: Occupancy rate of the same train at the previous station
+- p0q1: Occupancy rate of the same train k at the previous station s-1
-- p0q2: Occupancy rate of the same train at the second previous station
+- p0q2: Occupancy rate of the same train k at the second previous station s-2
-- p0q3: Occupancy rate of the same train at the third previous station
+- p0q3: Occupancy rate of the same train k at the third previous station s-3

 # Usage
 This project is a streamlit app that could be used to predict the occupancy rate of the train at the next station.
-You can launch the app by clicking [here]().
+You can launch the app by clicking [here](https://traincrowdingforecasting.streamlit.app/).

 # Commit Policy
 Please, respect the following commit policy: